Intsights/sergeant/docs/worker/handlers/on_success.md

 ```

 When the task's work method has finished successfully - without any exception being raised, without any retry attempts, this handler will be invoked.
 The returned value of the task will be passed to the handler.

-The following use cases are possible:
+Possible use cases include:

-- Fire a logging event.
+- Send a log message
-- Implement a metrics collector.
+- Create a metrics collector